Giovanni1085/core_literature_historians_venice/README.md

 # The Core Literature of the Historians of Venice

-Repository to go with the article Colavizza Giovanni "The Core Literature of the Historians of Venice", submitted to Frontiers in Digital Humanities in 2017.
+Repository to go with the article Colavizza Giovanni.
+(2017).
+The Core Literature of the Historians of Venice.
+Frontiers in Digital Humanities, Digital History.
+DOI: 10.3389/fdigh.2017.00014.

 This publication is part of the [LinkedBooks project](http://dhlab.epfl.ch/page-127959-en.html).